DWBM-FM: 1994-2019: Crossover

 In 1994, when Luis Villar sold the shares to his children, the station went to his son, Louie, who reformatted it as Crossover.
 The station pioneered the smooth jazz format; a blend of cool jazz, rhythm and blues, Latin, pop, classic soul, samba, and tropical music; the combination of these was described by the Villars as the "most literal translation" of the station's name they had coined and later popularized.
 It was able to distinguish itself from Citylite 88.3 which plays only jazz.
 The station's first corporate logo—roughly based on a silhouette of jazz pianist Ahmad Jamal—was introduced in 1996.
 Being classified as an avant-garde music station by then, high-income listeners were the target audiences.

 Few years later, Crossover expanded to the provinces with 99.1 FM in Bacolod, 93.1 FM in Cebu City (later moved to 90.7 FM), 93.1 FM in Davao City, all in 1997; and 105.1 FM in Baguio (Manila's relay station) in 2000.
 All of those stations share the same playlist as the one in Manila to avoid shortchanging the audiences.
 A plan to put up another in Cagayan de Oro didn't come to fruition.
 The Crossover format is also webcast worldwide in real time on their official website.

 In early 2000s, the station organized nationwide concert series, which featured Martin Nievera, Jaya, Lani Misalucha, and Zsa Zsa Padilla, as well as monthly pocket concerts and bar tours around Metro Manila.
 They also produced live concerts by foreign artists, jazz performers Bobby Caldwell and Phil Perry, David Benoit, Basia, and The Spinners.

 The station eventually produced a series of CDs that would later be given recognitions.

 During the early 2000s, the station had no DJs in favor of playing music.
 By that time, Louie Villar explained that its playlist were based on quality rather than popularity.

 It became an affiliate of the BBC World Service.

 In June 2014, 105.1 Crossover celebrated its 20th year with the theme "Celebrating 20 Years of Great Music."
-At the same time, the station had its first two disc jockeys after almost a decade, April Padil (formerly from NU 107) who boarded during weekday mornings and Benjamin (Reuben "Beng" Chua, formerly of Dream FM and Citylite who is a former voiceover of PTV/NBN from 1998 to 2011 and AksyonTV from 2013 to 2019; he currently serves as the voiceover of both RPTV since 2024 and TV5 (temporarily)), also boarded during weekday evenings.
+At the same time, the station had its first two disc jockeys after almost a decade, April Padil (formerly from NU 107) who boarded during weekday mornings and Benjamin (Reuben "Beng" Chua, formerly of Dream FM and Citylite who is a former voiceover of PTV/NBN from 1998 to 2011 and AksyonTV from 2013 to 2019; he currently serves as the alternate voiceover of both RPTV and TV5 since 2024), also boarded during weekday evenings.